Vegas Stakes

-Vegas Stakes, known as Las Vegas Dream in Japan, is a gambling video game developed by HAL Laboratory and published by Nintendo for the Super Nintendo Entertainment System in April 1993 and for the Game Boy in December 1995.
-The Super NES version supports the Super NES Mouse, while the Game Boy version is compatible with the Super Game Boy, and features borders which use artwork from the SNES version.
+Vegas Stakes, known as Las Vegas Dream in Japan, is a 1993 gambling video game developed by HAL Laboratory and published by Nintendo for the Super Nintendo Entertainment System.
+It was released in North America in April 1993, in Europe the same year and in Japan by Imagineer in September 1993.
+A port for the Game Boy was released only in North America in December 1995.
+The Super NES version supports the Super NES Mouse, while the Game Boy version is compatible with the Super Game Boy, and features borders which use artwork from the Super NES version.
 It is the sequel to the NES game Vegas Dream.

 The game sees the player go to Las Vegas to gamble with $1000.
 Using that $1000, the player must try to win $10 million at different casinos.

 Gameplay

-In the SNES version, the player can choose to play either a single-player or multiplayer game.
+In the Super NES version, the player can choose to play either a single-player or multiplayer game.
 The multiplayer mode is not included in the Game Boy version.
 In the single-player game, a computerized friend accompanies the player around various casinos.
 In the multiplayer game, poker cannot be played since everyone could see everyone else's cards.
 At the beginning of the single-player game, a car is seen driving to Las Vegas.
 The various "friends" of the player are introduced as Cliff, Maria, Isabelle and Richard.
 All are eager to begin gambling.
 The "friends" are not present in the Game Boy version.

 The player is given $1,000.
 The player's goal is to win $10 million.
 If the player loses all the money, the game ends, and an image is shown of a man showing his empty pockets.

 The game features blackjack, poker, craps, roulette, and slot machines.
 When the player wins $100,000, the Laurel Palace casino is unlocked.
-A total of five casinos are featured in the SNES version, while four are featured in the Game Boy version.
+A total of five casinos are featured in the Super NES version, while four are featured in the Game Boy version.

 Aside from gambling, the player will also have interactions with the traveling party, and with random casino patrons.
 The player can make or lose money, depending on the response given to these patrons.
 In one example, a patron may attempt to pickpocket the player's character by pretending to wipe a spot off the character's shirt.
 There are no random encounters in multiplayer mode.
 Several additional patron interaction situations exist in the Game Boy version.

-At the end of the SNES version, the player gets to type in what they plan to do with their winnings.
+At the end of the Super NES version, the player gets to type in what they plan to do with their winnings.
 At the end of the game, a couple drive up to a casino with the player's name on it.
-Also at the end of the SNES version, the game tells the player what they typed in came true.
+Also at the end of the Super NES version, the game tells the player what they typed in came true.